-Figure 3.9 DPMs tat GB Read and Written Cache/Capacity All flash vSAN DS
+Figure 3.9 DPMstat GB Read and Written Cache/Capacity All-flash vSAN DS

-Figure 3.1-3.8 highlights the results of the power efficiency tests for the all-flash vSAN and hybrid-vSAN datastores.
-The query answered is, how much performance can be derived for every Watt of power consumed?
+Figures 3.1-3.8 highlight the results of the power efficiency tests for the all-flash vSAN and hybrid-vSAN datastores.
+The query answered is, how much performance can be derived for every watt of power consumed?
 A simple equation used to derive the power efficiency difference is presented:

-PPW = (NOPM achieved) / (Average Power consumed from all 3 servers)
+PPW = (NOPM achieved) / (average power consumed from all 3 servers)

-Δ Power efficiency = Δ PPW %
+$\Delta$ Power efficiency = $\Delta$ PPW %

 PPW for test 3 is highlighted in Figure 3.3.
-It was possible to achieve 625 Orders per Watt for the all-flash vSAN datastore compared to 569 Orders per Watt for the hybrid datastore, a power efficiency gain of ~10%.
+It was possible to achieve 625 orders per watt for the all-flash vSAN datastore compared to 569 orders per watt for the hybrid datastore, a power efficiency gain of ~10%.

 A more empirically accurate method was used to determine the performance efficiency of vSAN all flash datastores.
-First, disk bandwidth metrics vs time throughout the test were collected, using the Windows performance monitor shown in Figure 3.5.
-Then, the dpmstat tracing tool was used to determine how much GB was read and written to the cache and capacity tiers and the highest latency achieved by the cache and capacity tiers in either scenario.
+First, disk bandwidth metrics vs. time throughout the test were collected, using the Windows performance monitor shown in Figure 3.5.
+Then, the dpmstat tracing tool was used to determine how many GBs were read and written to the cache and capacity tiers, as well as the highest latency achieved by the cache and capacity tiers in either scenario.

-Figure 3.5, the bandwidth histogram, shows the clear performance advantage of all flash vSAN datastores at delivering higher throughput, offering a 40% improvement throughout the test.
+Figure 3.5, the bandwidth histogram, shows the clear performance advantage of all-flash vSAN datastores at delivering higher throughput, offering a 40% improvement throughout the test.
 The Hybrid vSAN datastore shows more variable performance with significant peaks, which may correspond to cache misses where data must be retrieved from the HDD capacity tier.
-In contrast, the All Flash vSAN presents a more consistent and higher baseline performance, emphasising its ability to handle reads from both the cache and capacity tier.
+In contrast, the all-flash vSAN presents a more consistent and higher baseline performance, emphasizing its ability to handle reads from both the cache and capacity tier.

-Figure 3.8 and Figure 3.9 illustrate the total gigabytes (GB) read from and written to the cache and capacity tiers in both Hybrid and All Flash vSAN datastores during an 89-user stress test, based on data from the dpmstat

-EXT log.
-The Hybrid vSAN configuration, which leverages SSDs for the cache and HDDs for capacity, demonstrates a marked increase in GB read and written in the cache layer, particularly on server 3.
-This indicates substantial cache utilisation to facilitate read and write operations, a hallmark of hybrid setups where the SSD cache serves as a performance buffer.
-This buffer mitigates latency by temporarily storing data before it's transferred to the slower HDD capacity layer.
+Figure 3.8 and Figure 3.9 illustrate the total gigabytes (GB) read from and written to the cache and capacity tiers in both hybrid and all-flash vSAN datastores during an 89-user stress test, based on data from the dpmstat EXT log.
+The hybrid vSAN configuration, which leverages SSDs for the cache and HDDs for capacity, demonstrates a marked increase in GBs read and written in the cache layer, particularly on server 3.
+This indicates substantial cache utilization to facilitate read and write operations, a hallmark of hybrid setups where the SSD cache serves as a performance buffer.
+This buffer mitigates latency by temporarily storing data before it is transferred to the slower HDD capacity layer.

-The Hybrid vSAN experiences a notable read-modify-write overhead, necessitated by the process of fetching data into the cache for modification before writing it back to the capacity tier.
+The hybrid vSAN experiences a notable read-modify-write overhead, necessitated by the process of fetching data into the cache for modification before writing it back to the capacity tier.
 This can be a time-consuming task due to the mechanical nature of HDDs.
 These spikes in the dpmstat LCT log for the capacity tier are visible in Figure 3.6.

-In contrast, the All Flash vSAN datastore exhibits lower total GB read and written in the cache layer across all servers, and consistent latency, (figure 3.7) signalling more streamlined cache usage attributed to the swift DC600M SSDs employed for both caching and capacity.
-This efficiency gain is because All Flash storage can manage in-place reads more effectively, forgoing the need for pre-emptive read operations and bypassing the caching tier for reads, thus eliminating the read-modify-write cycle that burdens hybrid setups.
+In contrast, the all-flash vSAN datastore exhibits lower total GBs read and written in the cache layer across all servers, and consistent latency, (figure 3.7) signaling more streamlined cache usage attributed to the swift DC600M SSDs employed for both caching and capacity.
+This efficiency gain is because all-flash storage can manage in-place reads more effectively, forgoing the need for preemptive read operations and bypassing the caching tier for reads, thus eliminating the read-modify-write cycle that burdens hybrid setups.